EGI-Federation/documentation/content/en/users/data/management/data-transfer/api/_index.md

  You can learn more about
 [VOMS configuration and proxy creation](../../../../aai/check-in/vos/voms#creating-a-proxy).

-## RESTFul API with X.509 Crendentials
+## RESTFul API with X.509 Credentials

 The User RESTFul APIs can be used to submit transfers jobs (collections of single transfers), monitor and cancel existing transfers.
 Please check the CERN